 COVID-19 and IBD//

 Hayes B, Apputhurai P, Mikocka-Walus A, Barreiro-de Acosta M, Bernstein CN, Burgell R, Burisch J, Bennebroek Evertsz F, Ferreira N, Graff LA, Trindade IA, Gearry R, Lo B, Mokrowiecka A, Moser G, Petrik M, Stengel A, Knowles SR. Extending the common sense model to explore the impact of the fear of COVID-19 on quality of life in an international inflammatory bowel disease cohort.
-Journal of Clinical Psychology in Medical Settings 2021; in press.
+Journal of Clinical Psychology in Medical Settings 2021; Sep 24: 1-11.

 Mikocka-Walus A, Bennebroek Evertsz F, Jedel S, Graff LA, van Tilburg MAL, Ferreira N, Skvarc D, Knowles S, Mokrowiecka A, Stengel A, Gearry R, Bernstein CN, Burisch JM, Barreiro Acosta M, Trindade I. Exploring the relationship between self-isolation and distress among people with gastrointestinal disorders during the COVID-19 pandemic.
-Journal of Clinical Psychology in Medical Settings 2021; in press.
+Journal of Clinical Psychology in Medical Settings 2021; Sep 7:1-12.

 This study aimed to explore the association between perceived isolation and symptoms of distress in people with GI disorders at the time of the pandemic; and to examine factors which moderate this relationship.
 This online cross-sectional survey was advertised in May-September 2020 via patient organisations and associated social media.
 Overall, 831 people (82% female, mean age 49 years) from 27 countries participated.
 A significant relationship between social isolation and psychological distress was noted (r = .525, p < .001).
 GI symptoms moderated the association between isolation and distress (B = .047, t = 2.47, p = .015).
 Interventions targeting these factors may help to reduce distress in people with GI disorders at the time of major stressors such as the COVID-19 pandemic.

 Ferreira N, Mikocka-Walus A, van Tilburg MAL, Graff LA, Apputhurai P, Barreiro-de Acosta M,Bennebroek Evertsz F, Burisch J, Lo B, Petrik M, Trindade IA, Jedel S, Moser G Mokrowiecka A, Bernstein CN, Dan Dumitrascu D, Ford AC, Stengel A, Richard Gearry R, Knowles SR. The impact of the coronavirus (Covid-19) pandemic on individuals with gastrointestinal disorders: a protocol of an international collaborative study.
-Journal of Psychosomaic Research 2021; in press.
+Journal of Psychosomatic Research 2021; Sep: 148: 110561.

 The COVID-19 pandemic has had a significant impact on mental health across the globe.
 People living with a chronic gastrointestinal (GI) disorder might be particularly at risk of mental health complications given higher rates of comorbid anxiety and depression compared to the healthy population.
 As GI disorders affect up to 40% of the population worldwide, this international collaborative study seeks to evaluate the extent of the impact of the COVID-19 pandemic on GI symptoms specifically and more generally on the well-being of those living with chronic GI conditions.
 A longitudinal survey with three time points (baseline, 6-month, and 12-month) will be conducted online.
 Adult participants with GI disorders from multiple countries will be recruited via patient associations, social media advertising, utilizing snowball sampling.
 Participants will be invited to complete a battery of questionnaires including demographic and health parameters, and measures of gastrointestinal symptoms, fear of COVID-19, perceived impact of COVID-19, illness perceptions, coping, depression, anxiety, stress, catastrophizing, and quality of life, using validated measures where available.
 Statistical analyses will include univariate descriptive models, multivariate models utilizing regression, mediation, and moderation, and latent growth models.